gm3/eliza-creative/README.md

 - Exploratory
 - Model-specific

-That’s intentional.
+That's intentional.
 Creativity happens in public here.

 ---

 ## 🌱 Why This Exists

-ElizaOS isn’t just software — it’s culture.
+ElizaOS isn't just software — it's culture.

 This repo exists so:
-- Creative work doesn’t get lost
+- Creative work doesn't get lost
 - New creators can onboard faster
 - A shared aesthetic can emerge naturally
 - We build together instead of in silos